 Put out a red light

 On collecting the bike I noticed a red light on the dash that didn’t go out down the road.
 I didn’t know what it was but as the bike ran fine I wasn’t worried.
 At home after a bit of RTFM I realised it was an FI warning light and thought it might be some Lambda/O2 sensor playing up due to the Scorpion pipe.
 It turned out the Lambda was still there, attached to the downpipe.
 Exchanges with the seller claimed it had never happened before which seemed a tall story as it lit up on starting the bike in his yard.
 It’s one of the perils of buying a bike unseen.
 A bit of internetting on the V forums brought up owners with FI lights on due to burned-out fan motors which wasn’t the end of the world.
-I tried to book myself into a couple of local Kawa dealers for some diagnostic therapy, but like Scorpion, they didn’t reply.
+I tried to book myself into a couple of local Kawa dealers for some diagnostic therapy, but no replies.
 It seems despite all your fake palms and coffee machines and ‘three-bags-full, sir’, nothing’s changed in DealerWorld.
-With a few exceptions, to me they will forever remain a last resort.
+With a few exceptions, to me going to a bike shop will forever remain a last resort.

 The Versys appears to have an astonishingly user-friendly system where you simply plug in a bit of wire into an unmarked female bullet connector under the seat (see above left) and then, with the engine running, ground the wire anywhere on the frame.
 A workshop manual may be different, but there’s nothing about any of this in the handbook.
 Once you ground the wire as instructed, instead of the ECU going BANG! followed by a puff of acrid smoke, the FI light on the dash flashes up a sequence: long = #10, short = #1.
 Translate those flashing codes and work it out from there.
 The print out pictured left and the pdf version here are based on posts like this buried on various forums.